Victor-Mufasa/Phase-3-Project/README.md

 I formulated the churn problem as a binary classification task.
 Several models were evaluated, including:

-- Logistic Regression (baseline)
+- Logistic Regression
-- Decision Tree Classifier
+- Decision Tree

 Hyperparameter tuning was performed on the Decision Tree to control overfitting, focusing on: